By Joshua Hergesheimer

 To truly enjoy your outdoor cooking experience, you’ll need the right tools for the job.
 Start by thinking about your heat source and your cookware.

 Bring the heat

 Although the idea of cooking over a campfire is romantic, the truth is that open flame cooking is hard work.
-Not only do you need to rig up a way to suspend your food over the fire – not too close, yet not too far away – in many wilderness areas campfires may be banned during the dry season, leaving you to nibble on cold hotdogs in the dark.
-Instead, bring a campstove that burns propane, butane or white gas.
+Not only do you need to rig up a way to suspend your food over the fire – not too close, yet not too far away – but also, in many wilderness areas campfires may be banned during the dry season, leaving you to nibble on cold hotdogs in the dark.
+Instead, bring a camp stove that burns propane, butane or white gas.

-Unless you plan to kill an animal or forage for your dinner, you’ll likely be bringing food along with you.
+Unless you plan to hunt or forage for your dinner, you’ll likely be bringing food along with you.
 A little advanced meal planning and preparation makes all the difference.